Stratton's Independence, Ltd. v. Howbert

 Stratton's Independence, Ltd. v.
 Howbert, 231 U.S. 399 (1913), was a case before the U.S. Supreme Court that addressed the question of corporate taxation.

 Case

 The case was argued on October 21, 1913, and decided on December 1, 1913.

 Stratton's Independence, Limited, a British corporation that owned and operated mines in Colorado, sued in a district court to recover taxes it had paid under protest in accordance with the provisions of the Corporation Tax Act of 1909.
-During the year 1909, the firm had had gross sales of $284,682.85 and costs of $190,939.42, resulting in a profit of $93,743.43.
+During the year 1909, the firm had gross sales of $284,682.85 and costs of $190,939.42, resulting in a profit of $93,743.43.
 In 1910, the figures had been similar.

 Plaintiff's argument

 Stratton's contended that the mining and sale of ore was an essentially different sort of activity than manufacturing, because it involved the depletion and sale of capital, and should therefore not be taxed in the same way, because taxing the sale of ore amounted to taxing capital.